 An Overview Of Type to Learn

-Each lesson contains an instructional portion where new letters are learned, five gamified activities, and a final challenge that must be passed before progressing.
+Each level contains an instructional lesson where new keys are learned, five gamified activities, and a final challenge that must be passed before progressing.

 New Letter Instruction

 After a warm up and review, students learn the new letters using repetition and practice.
 Type to Learn slowly introduces new letters so students are not overwhelmed.

 Activity: Big Ideas

 Pop the thought bubbles before they reach the top of the screen by typing the letters correctly.
 See how high you can score within the given time limit.

 Type the letters or sentence correctly to destroy the ice or rocks and uncover a factoid.
 Use the metronome to type rhythmically, which helps increase typing speed.